nicholaswilde/docs/docs/our-container-images/development/base-images.md

 ## shim scripts

-shim scripts have been added to the base images to perform startup tasks before the app is launched.
+shim scripts have been added to the Ubuntu base image to perform startup tasks before the app is launched.

 !!! note